Accessibility Ramp Slope Calculator

 Limitations:

-- Verify the adopted ADA standard, state accessibility code, local building code, and permitting requirements before construction.
+- Confirm the ADA standard, state accessibility code, local building code, fire and egress requirements, and any project funding rules before construction.

-- Do not use existing-site exception profiles unless a qualified reviewer confirms that the project condition allows them.
+- Use existing-site exception profiles only when a qualified reviewer confirms that the exception applies.

 Worked Examples: